 |

-Correspondence Chess Card: postcard form for the purpose of transmitting moves between correspondence chess opponents |
+Correspondence chess card: postcard form for the purpose of transmitting moves between correspondence chess opponents |

-Money Letter: postal shipment on which cash was deposited with cash payment to the recipient (precursor to the postal order) |
+Money letter: postal shipment on which cash was deposited with cash payment to the recipient (precursor to the postal order) |

 |